acdalal/github-workflow-activity/activity.md

 - Complete each part in order.
 - Complete each step in each part in order.

+## Part 0: Create an account on GitHub

+If you currently have an account on GitHub, use that for this lab.

+If you do not currently have an account on GitHub, create one now:

+- Go to github.com
+- Follow these [WikiHow instructions](http://www.wikihow.com/Create-an-Account-on-GitHub).
+Select the free plan (for public and open source repositories).

 ## Part 1: Create an organization on GitHub

+- Make sure at least 1 member from each team is logged into GitHub.
+- Have one member of one of the teams click on the button with their username/photo at the top left of the page, in the feed.
+Select "Create organization" from the drop-down menu that appears.
-- Name it what you like.
+- Name the organization whatever you like.
 - Set the default permissions so that all organization members can create projects and write to any project in the organization.
+(This would be all members of your team and all members of the other team.)
-- Add all team members to the organization.
+- Add all members of both teams to the organization.

-## Part 2: Create official upstream repository in organization
+## Part 2: Create an official upstream repository in organization

 - Name it `ourfavorites`
 - Give it a default README.md file.